isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-bites-vs-other-bites/index.md

 ##  1. Bed Bug Bites Versus Flea Bites

 a.
 Bite Locati **on** It's important to know where specific pests will bite a human being. - For example, if you know that the b of a specific pest tends to be concentrated in a certain area, itll be easy to identify the pest.
-Fleas will mainly target humans on the lower extremities [such as the legs](https://edis.ifas. ufl. edu/mg343) when bed bugs will bite your upper torso.
+Fleas will mainly target humans on the lower extremities [such as the legs](https://edis.ifas.ufl.edu/mg343)when bed bugs will bite your upper torso.
 But why?

 Well, bed bugs will mainly hide or nest in the bedding such as mattresses and sheets.

-- They will mainly move towards the head of your bed and thus they will bite your arms and upper torso - but you can use a[mattress Encasement](https://pestpolicy.com/best-bed-bug-mattress-encasements/).
-On the other hand, fleas will mainly bite humans on the lower body such as the legs. - This is because fleas do not fly but leap over small heights - about 13 inches.
+- They will mainly move towards the head of your bed and thus they will bite your arms and upper torso - but you can use a[mattress Encasement](https://pestpolicy.com/best-bed-bug-mattress-encasements/).On the other hand, fleas will mainly bite humans on the lower body such as the legs. - This is because fleas do not fly but leap over small heights - about 13 inches.

 Also, fleas do not target people but will buy them when their preferred host (cats and dogs) is not available.